 Here in West Michigan, the “Butterflies are Blooming” event at our local botanical garden is one of the biggest attractions every year in late winter.
 So, we thought, why not build a butterfly house right here at Garden Crossings?
 We love watching butterflies and grow many of the nectar and host plants they need, so it was a natural fit.
-Our goal is to help our guests and our community learn how to garden in harmony with butterflies and to create a place where people can come to observe the circle of life from chrysalis to caterpillar to butterfly.
+Our goal is to help our guests and our community learn how to garden in harmony with butterflies and to create a place where people can come to observe the circle of life from chrysalis to butterfly.

 The construction of a 30 x 70’ greenhouse that would become our butterfly house began in Fall 2020 in the field that flanked our main parking lot.
 If you’ve been to our retail store here in Zeeland, it is just to the left of our storefront.